matztam/mikrotik-wifi-manager/README.md

 - If the ESP32 cannot join the configured Wi-Fi (or no SSID has been set), it will start a captive portal (`SSID: MikroTikSetup`, default IP `192.168.4.1`).
 Only the configuration UI is reachable in this mode; the device keeps retrying the station connection in the background.
 - Saving new Wi-Fi settings automatically triggers a reconnect attempt.
 Leave password/token fields empty to retain the currently stored credentials.
 - Runtime settings persist in `/config.json` on LittleFS; the file is created automatically if it does not exist.
+- Scan duration can be adjusted from the UI; changes apply immediately and the value is persisted alongside other settings.

 ## Prepare the MikroTik